Yaan1245/Termux-mega-D/README.md

 # Termux-mega-D

-A simple script to **download MEGA files anonymously** via Termux using anonymous login.
+A simple script to **download MEGA files anonymously 🔥✅🗿** via Termux using anonymous login.

 ---